 The Best Toddler Songs with Actions

 I'm linking to a YouTube video of each song so you can hear them.
-I also created a YouTube Playlist so you can find them easily in one spot.

 Also, be sure to check out my friend Angela's ebook Songs & Rhymes for Transitions for more song ideas.

 || Head, Shoulders, Knees, and Toes